pjsofts/Laravel-Test/README.md

     - Each user can see the items posted by other users.
     - Each user can only edit/delete items posted by themselves.
-6. **(optional)** If you like, you can have a set public/private button in front of each todo item, public todo items can also be edited/deleted by other users
+6. **(optional)** If you like, you can have a set public/private button in front of each todo item, public todo items can also be edited/deleted by other users.

 ## Frontend